turancan-p/binance-trade-bot/README.md

 # Binance Trading & Backtesing Bot
+## This bot working with one or multiple coins
 ## _This is an experimental bot for auto trading for the binance._
 ## NOT COMPLETED!